jeanslack/Videomass/README.md

 - Independent audio conversions interface
 - Save jpg images from a video sequence
 - Audio peak level analysis with normalization process
-- Grabbing audio streams from video with multilingual selection
+- Ability to get audio streams from videos with multilingual selection
 - Selection of the time interval (for exports, previews, reproduction, tests)
-- Convert multiple files at once
 - Log management
 - Multi language (English and Italian Languages support for now)
 - Work on many platforms where Python and wxPython are supported,